achiilles-deyeni/capstone-project/README.md

 Developed by: Achilles Deyeni
 Capstone Project — SDG 8 (Decent Work and Economic Growth) Supervised by: Achilles Deyeni
-Institution: [Your University / Department]
+Institution: University of Mines and Technology

 ---